Would you believe that the success or failure of a business may come down to the humble newsletter?

 Your newsletter is a key tool in building and maintaining relationships, which is fundamental to the long-term success of any business.

-When your clients stop hearing from you - particularly in uncertain times - they forget the value of your wonderful financial advice and think they can do it better themselves - or they receive another adviser's newsletter from a friend.
+When your clients stop hearing from you, (particularly when markets are jittery), they forget the value of your wonderful financial advice and think they can do it better themselves.
 So they leave.

 Without regular communication you lose clients.

 Without clients you don’t need products, research, software, etc.

 Without clients you don’t have a business or a job!